ModernizationDigital/playbook-3/_playbook/application-rationalization.md

 </br>Future Iteration: Classification Table to fill out
 3. Define: Your enterprise will have adopted a strategy for future technology.
 How do you plan to adapt to that goal?
 What business objectives would you like to achieve in the next 3-5 years.
 A total cost of ownership (TCO) analysis that key business and IT stakeholders align on will help you determine your strategy.
 </br>Future Iteration: Strategy Form | link to calculators?
-4. Placement of applications: What deployment models (cloud, on-prem, hybrid, SaaS) will your use?
-What future state application landscape do I need, and how do I figure out how to manage the efficient governance of the new portfolio.
+4. Placement of applications: What deployment models (public, private, community, and hybrid) will you use?
+What future state application landscape do you need, and how do to figure out how to manage the efficient governance of the new portfolio.
+Do we need to talk about service models - saas, pass, iaas? maybe? highlevel.
-</br>Future Iteration: Simple online tool: Input criteria: Click: Generate Modernization suggestions.
+</br>Future Iteration: Diagram or interactive Diagram that shows the main deployment models.